oceanscienceguru/shiny_gliders/README.md

     sci_water_pressure     #as often as desired

-Able to process intermediate and full data \*bd and \*cd files after conversion into ASCII format using standard dbd2asc tool from Teledyne.
+Able to process intermediate and full data \*bd and \*cd files after conversion into ASCII format using standard `dbd2asc` tool from Teledyne.

 # Setup/logic

-The original deployment of this app was on an Intel NUC on the same network as the primary Slocum glider dockserver.
+The original deployment of this app was on an Intel NUC running [Shiny Server](https://posit.co/products/open-source/shiny-server/ "Link to Posit's Shiny Server page").
+This machine is on the same network as the primary Slocum glider dockserver.
 A cron job synchronizes the from-glider and archive folders from the primary server to the remote server for processing for the app using rsync.
 Each synchronization uses the default `dbd2asc` program for Linux from Teledyne to convert the binary glider data into ASCII format as a standard .ssv.
 The outputted .ssv files need to be arranged in a specific folder structure for the R conversion cron job to function as expected (see below).
 Each data type (flight/science) needs to end up in its respective folder (`/echos` is the top level).